Day 2

 Parking:

-The intention is to park in the main car park of Wendover Woods
+Park in the main car park of Wendover Woods.

 Full site information at https://www.forestryengland.uk/wendover-woods